 Laser refractive eye surgery is a form of vision correction and involves reshaping the cornea to correct a refractive error.
 This occurs when the eye is abnormally shaped and can’t focus light directly on the retina at the back of the eye, resulting in out-of-focus, blurry vision.
 Examples of refractive error include short-sightedness (myopia), long-sightedness (hyperopia), age-related loss of near vision (presbyopia) and astigmatism.
 Astigmatism commonly occurs together with short- or long-sightedness.

-Laser eye surgery, also referred to as refractive surgery, is offered at our clinics in Melbourne, Sydney, Brisbane and Townsville.
+Laser eye surgery, also referred to as refractive surgery, is offered at our clinics in Melbourne, Sydney, Adelaide and Brisbane.

 If you are ready to proceed with surgery, the next step will be a consultation with one of our surgeons or clinical optometrists to discuss the procedure in detail and perform additional tests before your surgery.
 This consultation will incur a fee; however, a Medicare rebate is available if you have a referral letter from an optometrist or GP.